Mikejo5000/vsts-docs-pr/docs/boards/work-items/work-item-url-hyperlink.md

 ---
 title: Define the hyperlink for a work item
-titleSuffix: VSTS & TFS
+titleSuffix: Azure DevOps and TFS
-description: Construct a URL for a work item for Visual Studio Team Services & Team Foundation Server ms.prod: devops ms.technology: devops-agile
+description: Construct a URL for a work item for Azure Boards & Team Foundation Server ms.prod: devops ms.technology: devops-agile
 ms.assetid: